The Default command can be used to set the Viewport settings back to it default settings.

 The reflection preview (Reflections) can be defined per view in the Viewport Preferences (or also under ).

 With the introduction of Cinema 4D R19, physically correct shading without rendering can be displayed in the Viewport when the Reflectance channel is used.
 This greatly improves the quality of the display in the Viewport.
 Among other things, skies and (rectangular) Area lights can be reflected correctly (simplified reflections of other objects will also be displayed).

 With this and the object reflections and depth of field options described below, the Viewport display comes even closer to the rendered result, which means that many a test rendering no longer needs to be done.
-For simple scenes and scenes that don’t require a rendering you can use the OpenGL option (Renderer Hardware OpenGL) exclusively and forgo test rendering entirely.
+For simple scenes and scenes that don’t require a rendering you can use the hardware option (Renderer Viewport Renderer) exclusively and forgo test rendering entirely.

 Note that when using the Plane primitive object with a luminous material assigned to it - i.e., a polygon light - its behavior will be similar to that of a rectangular Area light (but without shadow casting) and the primitive will be reflected in respective materials.

 Load a tecture here for the sky reflection to be used only for the un-rendered Viewport display (an invisible Sky object will be used internally).
 Since there are several locations at which you can define what should reflect in an un-rendered object, the following hierarchy applies: